High-Mind-AI/cannabis-api/README.md

 `docker-compose exec api alembic upgrade head`

 Now if everything is working correctly you should be able to go to `http://localhost:8004/docs` and see the swagger API/docs for the project.

+# Creating New Migration
+If you are adding a new object to the schema, etc you will need to run:

+`docker-compose exec api alembic revision -m "add whatever to schema"`

+Then run the following to apply the migration:

+`docker-compose exec api alembic upgrade head`

+You can look at the [Alembic Docs](https://alembic.sqlalchemy.org/en/latest/tutorial.html) for more information.